FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 ### origin

-The origin prop is used to define the center point for polar charts.
+The origin prop is used to define the center point in svg coordinates for polar charts.
 All children within a polar chart must share the same origin, so setting this prop on children nested within `VictoryChart`, `VictoryStack`, or `VictoryGroup` will have no effect.
 When this prop is not set, it will be calculated based on the `width`, `height` and `padding` of the chart.

 ```js
 origin: PropTypes.shape({ x: PropTypes.number, y: PropTypes.number })
 ```

-### `padding`
+### padding

 The `padding` prop specifies the amount of padding in number of pixels between the edge of the chart and any rendered child components.
 This prop can be given as a number or as an object with padding specified for top, bottom, left and right.
 As with [width] and [height], the absolute padding will depend on whether the component is rendered in a responsive container.
 When a component is nested within `VictoryChart`, `VictoryStack`, or `VictoryGroup` setting `padding` on the child component will have no effect.